-- 1. Log in to the Amazon S3 console and go to the Buckets page. - Select the Amazon S3 bucket you created for your AWS DeepRacer model by pressing the link 2. on the name of the bucket.
-The format of S3 buckets created in the AWS DeepRacer console is - From the Objects tab of the AWS DeepRacer bucket: - Select the model you want to import by pressing the model object's name link in the Name field. - A list of subfolders appears. - Select the root of the model folder by choosing the checkbox next to the folder name.
-Models trained in the AWS DeepRacer console have the folder name format DAY/MONTH/ YEAR/TIME GMT. - Once you navigate to the root of the model folder, select the Copy S3 URL button.
+- 1. Log in to the Amazon S3 console and go to the Buckets page. - 3.
+From the Objects tab of the AWS DeepRacer bucket: - a.
+Select the model you want to import by pressing the model object's name link in the Name field.

+A list of subfolders appears.

+- Select the root of the model folder by choosing the checkbox next to the folder name.
+Models trained in the AWS DeepRacer console have the folder name format DAY/MONTH/ YEAR/TIME GMT. - 4.
+Once you navigate to the root of the model folder, select the Copy S3 URL button.
 The Copy s3 URL, Copy URL, Open, and Delete buttons will be grayed out until you select the checkbox next to the model name.

-If you added a prefix during the Copy to S3 process, such as my\model/version\2, the path of your model folder is deep\racer\bucket/model\name/my\model/ version 2/root/.
+If you added a prefix during the Copy to S3 process, such as my_model/version_2, the path of your model folder is deep_racer_bucket/model_name/my_model/version_2/root/.